SummaryRead the full fact sheet

-Properly stored, condoms have a life of about five years.
+Properly stored, condoms have a life of about 5 years.
 Always:

-- Keep condoms in a cool, dry place (they can be affected by heat).
+- Keep condoms in a cool, dry place as they can be damaged by heat.

-Buy non-latex condoms if you or your partner is allergic to latex.
+Buy non-latex condoms if you or your partner are allergic to latex.
 Note that novelty condoms are not intended for pregnancy or STI prevention, and should not be used for penetrative sex.

 Putting the condom on

-- Open the packet carefully, avoiding condom tears from jewellery, teeth or fingernails
+- Open the packet carefully, and avoid tearing the condom with your jewellery, teeth or fingernails.

-- Water-based lubricant can be applied to the inside of the tip of the condom and outside of the condom.
-Do not apply lubricant to the base of the inside of the condom as this may cause the condom to slip
+- You can apply water-based lubricant to the inside of the tip of the condom and outside of the condom.
+Do not apply lubricant to the base of the inside of the condom as this may cause the condom to slip.

 Possible problems include: